 - My Account

 *On this date in 1960, Mauritania gained independence from France.
 Mauritania is a country in Northwest Africa.
 It is the twenty-eighth largest country or dependency in the world, the eleventh largest sovereign state in Africa, and the largest country lying entirely below an altitude of 1,000 meters (3,300 ft).
-In the late 19th century, due to the Berlin Conference, Mauritania became a French colony.
+In the late 19th century, due to the Berlin Conference.

 The Atlantic Ocean borders Mauritania to the west, Western Sahara to the north and northwest, Algeria to the northeast, Mali to the east and southeast, and Senegal to the southwest.
 The country’s name derives from the ancient Berber kingdom of Mauretania, located in present-day Morocco and Algeria.
 Berbers occupied the area that today is Mauritania beginning in the 3rd century CE, until Arabs invaded and conquered it in the 8th century, bringing Islam and Islamic culture with them.
 Approximately 90% of Mauritania's land is in the Sahara.
 As a result, most of its inhabitants live south of the country, where precipitation is slightly higher, including the Mandé community.